Three Australians die, more sick in listeria outbreak tied to melons

 The bacteria is found in soil, water and vegetation and can contaminate food anywhere during the production process from harvesting to serving.

-Foods that can pose a risk of listeriosis include pre-cut melons, cold salads, raw seafood and smoked salmon, unpasteurized milk products, sprouted seeds and raw mushrooms, the New South Wales Food Authority said.
+Foods that can pose a risk of listeriosis include pre-cut melons, cold salads, raw seafood and smoked salmon, unpasteurised milk products, sprouted seeds and raw mushrooms, the New South Wales Food Authority said.